mehlbox/buttersync/README.md

 ## Misc:
 - requires btrfs on both machines
-- use a high kernel
+- no installation on remote machine

 ## Windows previous versions
 You can add the following lines to your smb.conf to make your snapshots visible in the previous versions tab of windows